calvinmetcalf/streams-a-love-story/README.md

 }
 ```

-Now should you crete a class or directly create a stream?
+Now should you create a class or directly create a stream?
 The answer depends, but my rule of thumb us:

 If it is a one off stream used at a specific point in a program and nowhere else I create an instance directly.
 If it's a stream that is being used multiple times, especially if it's in a library then I create a class.